Cleft Chin Removal: Surgical and Non-Surgical Options

-“When it comes to more superficial or subdermal injections, most fillers work well,” says Taylor R. Pollei, MD, a Los Angeles-based facial plastic surgeon.
-“If the cleft is very superficial, I’ll use a thinner, more pliable filler like Belotero, which works well to soften the cleft/dimple with an anticipated shorter duration of effect.
-But there’s also a place for deeper fillers like Lift (Galderma) or Voluma (Allergan), such as when the filler is being placed down on the bone.”
+“When it comes to more superficial or subdermal injections, most fillers work well,” says Dr. Taylor R. Pollei, a Los Angeles-based facial plastic surgeon.
+“If the cleft is very superficial, I’ll use a thinner, more pliable filler like Belotero, which works well to soften the cleft or dimple with an anticipated shorter duration of effect.
+But there’s also a place for deeper fillers like Lift made by Galderma or Voluma by Allergan, such as when the filler is being placed down on the bone.”

 Ali McCoy Stengal prefers to use “Juvederm Ultra Plus in the chin area as it’s high cohesivity allows the hyaluronic acid to fill the area and remain plump for a duration of up to year.”

-Pollei says the pros of filler injections include them being “safe, reversible, with no anesthesia needed, and they can be modified (touched up) to get the desired effect.
+Pollei says the pros of filler injections include them being “safe, reversible, with no anesthesia needed, and they can be modified or touched up to get the desired effect.
 The cons, however, are that they’re only temporary and limited in their ability to lift a specific area of depression effectively.”